scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

-Because the mean of the input data is computed, ``ToTangentSpace`` should be used in a pipeline (as e.g. scikit-learn’s ``StandardScaler``) not to leak information from the training set at test time.
+Because the mean of the input data is computed, ``ToTangentSpace`` should be used in a pipeline (as e.g. scikit-learn’s ``StandardScaler``) not to leak information from the test set at train time.

 .. code:: ipython3